 I am also a serious and passionate teacher of mathematics.
 Mathematical reasoning is an intellectual technology developed over thousands of years for helping us overcome the limitations of our natural intuition; it is the very core of scientific reasoning and underlies nearly all of the greatest achievements of our species.
 I am excited to be a part of the grand tradition of passing along our hard-won intellectual technology to future generations.
 I see teaching and research as two sides of the same coin -- teaching a subject well involves asking the right questions and showing the students how to discover the concepts for themselves, while solving problems is only useful if you can communicate your ideas to others effectively.

 I completed my Ph.D. at Louisiana State University in August 2002 and then spent seven years as a visiting assistant professor -- two years at Whittier College, three years at the University of California at Riverside, one year at Pomona College, and one year as a visitor at Claremont McKenna College before switching to tenure-track status at CMC.
 In 2012 I was promoted to Associate Professor and granted tenure.
 In 2018 I was promoted to Full Professor and in 2019 I started a term as Chair of the department of Mathematical Sciences at CMC.

-My students should read my guide to being a successful student of mathematics as well as my statement on my grading policy.
+My students should read my guide to being a successful student of mathematics.